irrdnet/irrd/README.md

 This project will address these issues by developing an entirely new version of IRRD, featuring:

-o A single architecture design that encompasses all current features and provides room for extensibility in the future, to support new standards or add other functionality at relatively low cost. o A single codebase that is well documented, maintainable and consistent in style and approach. o A comprehensive suite of both unit and integration tests to ensure the continued correctness of IRRD. o Extensive compatibility with existing data submission, RPSL queries and mirroring sources, to ease upgrades to IRRDv4. o A proxy module which can be used to compare the results of an existing IRRD deployment to a new IRRDv4 deployment to assure the correct and consistent functioning, making upgrades from previous versions very low risk.
+* A single architecture design that encompasses all current features and provides room for extensibility in the future, to support new standards or add other functionality at relatively low cost.
+* A single codebase that is well documented, maintainable and consistent in style and approach.
+* A comprehensive suite of both unit and integration tests to ensure the continued correctness of IRRD.
+* Extensive compatibility with existing data submission, RPSL queries and mirroring sources, to ease upgrades to IRRDv4.
+* A proxy module which can be used to compare the results of an existing IRRD deployment to a new IRRDv4 deployment to assure the correct and consistent functioning, making upgrades from previous versions very low risk.